-- Definitions and examples of sensation and perception and the difference between the two. - Visual cues and constancies including monocular depth cues and binocular depth cues. - Gibson's direct theory of perception and the influence of nature, including the role of motion parallax in every day perception. - Visual illusions and explanations for visual illusions including ambiguity, misinterpreted depth cues, fiction and size constancy.
-Well known visual illusions such as Rubin's vase and the Ames Room will also be explored. - Gregory's constructivist theory of perception and the influence of nurture including how perception uses inferences from visual cues and past experience to construct a model of reality. - Factors affecting perception including culture, motivation, emotion and expectation.
+- Definitions and examples of sensation and perception and the difference between the two. - Visual cues and constancies including monocular depth cues and binocular depth cues. - every day perception. - Visual illusions and explanations for visual illusions including ambiguity, misinterpreted depth cues, be explored. - Gregory's constructivist theory of perception and the influence of nurture including how perception uses inferences from visual cues and past experience to construct a model of reality. - Factors affecting perception including culture, motivation, emotion and expectation.
 The Gilchrist and Nesberg study of motivation and the Bruner and Minturn study of perceptual set will also be explored.